paulb00th/galapagos/content/en/our-diving/our-diving.md

 #### ReActivate / Refresh

 If you haven't dived for several years, the ReActivate/Refresh option is for you.
-Whichever of these courses you take, you will have the opportunity to review the most important diving theories and techniques, on an outing with a PADI instructor in the sea or in a pool.
+Whichever of these courses you take, you will have the opportunity to review the most important diving theories and techniques, on an outing with a PADI/SSI instructor in the sea or in a pool.
 This will prepare you to re-enter the big blue feeling relaxed and confident.

 **To take the ReActivate / Refresh course with us, you must:**
 <blockquote>